adlarkin/mjpl/README.md

 MuJoCo motion planning library.

+> [!Note]
-> [!Note] This project is under active development.
+> This project is under active development.
 > APIs may change, and features are still a work in progress.

 Features:
 - Joint-space planning via bi-directional RRT, with support for constraints
 - Cartesian-space planning
-- [`Constraint` interface](./src/mjpl/constraint/constraint_interface.py), which allows for defining arbitrary constraints
+- [Constraint interface](./src/mjpl/constraint/constraint_interface.py), which allows for defining arbitrary constraints
-- [`IKSolver` interface](./src/mjpl/inverse_kinematics/ik_solver_interface.py), which can be used for planning to pose targets
+- [IKSolver interface](./src/mjpl/inverse_kinematics/ik_solver_interface.py), which can be used for planning to pose targets
-- Trajectory generation via a [`TrajectoryGenerator` interface](./src/mjpl/trajectory/trajectory_interface.py)
+- Trajectory generation via a [TrajectoryGenerator interface](./src/mjpl/trajectory/trajectory_interface.py)

 Limitations:
-- This library is designed for manipulator models that are composed of hinge/slide joints, and will not work with models that have ball/free joints (see #80 for more info).
+- This library is designed for manipulator models that are composed of hinge/slide joints, and will not work with models that have ball/free joints.

 ## Getting started